Fabulously-Optimized/vanilla-installer-python/for-devs.md

 ## Avoiding 404s

 This one might be obvious, but please keep in mind to ALWAYS `Ctrl+F` before renaming a file!

+## Tested on...

+- Linux → Debian → Ubuntu → PopOS:
+  - My main system, should work 100% fine
+- Windows 11
+  - [osfanbuff63](https://github.com/osfanbuff63)'s main system, should work fine

+## Recommendations

+The program is optimized for Python 3.8 and above, as well as Linux and Windows.

+- `darkdetect`
+  - Used to check whether the OS theme is dark or not
+    - Supports:
+      - macOS 10.14+
+      - Windows 10 1607+
+      - Linux with a dark GTK theme.
+    - Don't meed these requirements?
+Don't worry!
+The code will still work, just dark mode will not be detected.